 Charleston, South Carolina, is known for its historic homes, its plantations, and its beaches.
 History or the natural beauty of the Lowcountry may not be your thing.
 In which case, there are still some fantastic beaches near Charleston, SC, to experience.
 So read on to find the best places to soak up the sun and enjoy your upcoming beach vacations in Charleston.
-Visiting any of these beaches is among the top 10 things to do in Charleston, South Carolina.
+Visiting any of these beaches is among the top 10 best things to do in Charleston, South Carolina.

 Are There Beaches in Charleston, SC?